32 epic bucket list family vacation ideas

 Top of the list is Tokyo Disneyland and DisneySea, often touted as Disney’s best theme park.
 And now there’s Ghibli Park, a theme park where you can immerse yourself in the world of Studio Ghibli.
 There’s also the Ghibli Museum and Universal Studios Tokyo.

-We spent 10 days in Japan on a kid-friendly trip that we’d be happy to take Otis on now (aged 5), but would perhaps better save for when he’s around 8 and can appreciate the culture a little more.
+We spent 10 days in Japan on a kid-friendly trip that we’d be happy to take the kids on now, but would perhaps better save for when they’re around 8 and can appreciate the culture a little more.

 Kid-friendly highlights from our trip include seeing the snow monkeys, staying in a Buddhist temple on Mount Koya-San, seeing the deer in Nara and riding on a bullet train.